 - A tendency to flock with other sheep.

 - They love being grouped together.

-- When seperated from the other sheep, that sheep gets stressed.
+- When separated from the other sheep, that sheep get stressed.

 - Known as unintelligent animals due to the flocking together and their quickness to panic and flee.